evobrien/rmls/README.md

-# rmls
-Luas App for RIM Assignment
+# Luas App for RIM

 The three use cases are satisfied:

 Given I am a LUAS passenger